 Case Study: Implementation of IEC61850 in Generator and Transformer Protection System in NSW Power Stations

-Reliability, Efficiency and Safety are the key objectives of any modern power system and these can be achieved by the implementation of fully automated systems.
+Reliability, Efficiency, and Safety are the key objectives of any modern power system, and these can be achieved by the implementation of fully automated systems.
 The IEC61850 standard has revolutionized the automation process by standardizing system specifications, configuration language, naming convention, communication protocol, and conformance testing.
-Use of IEC61850 compliant devices can simplify the engineering design process, increase flexibility and reduce engineering costs.
-In order to operate and maintain IEC61850 based systems, plant engineers must acquire knowledge about communication protocols, computer network, classes, and objects etc. In New South Wales (NSW), the protection systems of the large turbo-generators (660MW units and above) and associated generator transformers have reached the end of their operating life.
+The use of IEC61850 compliant devices can simplify the engineering design process, increase flexibility, and reduce engineering costs.
+In order to operate and maintain IEC61850 based systems, plant engineers must acquire knowledge about communication protocols, computer network, classes, and objects, etc. In New South Wales (NSW), the protection systems of the large turbo-generators (660MW units and above) and associated generator transformers have reached the end of their operating life.
 Most NSW generating companies have already implemented a program of replacing these generator and generator transformer protection systems.
 The new protection systems used IEC61850 compliant protection relays with an optical, peer to peer communication messaging system known as “GOOSE”.
-Being a protection retrofitting project to existing generating units, there were a number of difficult choices and design consideration in selecting the levels of IEC61850 implementation to these new protection systems.
+Being a protection retrofitting project to existing generating units, there were a number of difficult choices and design considerations in selecting the levels of IEC61850 implementation to these new protection systems.
 This paper looks at the extent of IEC61850 implementation in these retrofitted generator and generator transformer protection systems in NSW.
 It also provides a discussion on the impacts of the IEC61850 system on the operation and maintenance of these protection systems and possible future improvements.

 COMTRADE Analysis to Visualise Protection Operations

-Examples presented include analysis of harmonic content of inrush waveforms, trip locus of differential and impedance based characteristics, high impedance based protection trips and fault finding installation and application issues.
+Examples presented include analysis of harmonic content of inrush waveforms, trip locus of differential and impedance-based characteristics, high impedance-based protection trips, and fault finding installation and application issues.

 Download full papers at the end of this page